Below is a description of the scientific research projects I am currently working on, together with links to the relevant publications.

 Below is a description of the research projects I’ve done in the past, with links to publications.

 This project was a collaboration between the groups of Peko Hosoi (MIT), Karl Iagnemma (MIT), and Regan Zane (Utah State University).
+I worked with Youzhi Liang, Matt Demers, and Michael Evzelman.
 The goal of this project was to increase the efficiency of small-scale hydraulic pumps for use in small, autonomous robots.
 The key components were electrorheological (“ER”) and magnetorheological fluids (“MR”).
 These fluids consist of a simple fluid (e.g. oil) laden with small, solid particles.
 Applying electric or magnetic field causes the particles to move around in the fluid and form chains.
 We took advantage of the ER fluid effect to design a device which causes particles to move in a given direction, or pump.
 We furthermore used MR fluids to design dynamic seals around gear pumps, in order to improve volumetric efficiency.
 The image shows the result of particle image velocimetry (green arrows) as we pump ER fluid across a series of electrodes.

 Many cells are small, down to 3–50 µm in diameter.
 These small dimensions pose a spatial constraint on the cytoskeleton, a network of biopolymers inside cells.
 Meanwhile, cytoskeletal polymer solutions are dense, posing packing constraints which lead to alignment.
 What happens when polymer solutions are subject both to spatial and packing constraints?
 To answer this question, I performed a variety of experiments under the supervision of my PhD advisor Gijsje Koenderink and our theoretician collaborator Bela Mulder.
 First, I grew solutions of the cytoskeletal polymer actin inside rectangular microchambers and observed how the polymers align.
 I developed image analysis techniques to extract the orientation of the filaments.
 The image shows an example of bundled actin filaments, with color denoting orientation.
 Surprisingly, polymers aligned with the longest walls, rather than along the diagonal.
 In a related project with Jeanette Nguyen, Marina Soares e Silva, and Nefeli Georgoulia, we found spontaneous bundling of actin polymers inside microchambers.
 Finally, I performed experiments with Oliver Dammone and Dirk Aarts (Oxford), and Pavlik Lettinga (FZ Jülich).
 We asked how solutions of fd-virus polymers align inside rectangular and donut-shaped microchambers.
 In rectangular chambers, they align as expected by continuum theory.
 But for donut-shaped chambers, we found triangular-symmetric patterns.
 Simulations by Ioana Gârlea and Pieter Mulder also found such patterns, which arose because the size of the polymer matches the size of the donut’s inner wall.